Is it less expensive to buy life insurance when I’m young?

 But don’t let health issues keep you from considering insurance

 Finally, remember that some policies allow you to change them and increase the amount of coverage in the future if you meet the insurance company's qualifications at that time (through what's known as "underwriting").
 So, don’t let the fact that right now you can’t afford all the coverage you need keep you from getting at least a basic amount of life insurance.
-If you have people who count on you for financial support, it’s generally better to have a small, affordable policy than no coverage at all.
+If you have people who count on you for financial support, it’s generally better to have a small policy, designed to fit your budget, than no coverage at all.